 Assistant Professor of Literature and Arab Crossroads Studies

 Education: BA and MA in English Literature, American University of Beirut; PhD in Comparative Literature, Emory University

 Maya Kesrouany is an Assistant Professor of Modern Arabic Literature at NYUAD.
-Her recent scholarship centers on twentieth- and twenty-first-century cultural production from the Middle East, with a specific interest in the relationship between aesthetics and politics in literary and visual arts and the theory, practice, and impact of translation on twentieth-century Arab cultural thought.
+Her recent scholarship centers on twentieth- and twenty-first-century cultural production from the Middle East, with a specific interest in the relationship between aesthetics and politics in literary and visual arts and the theory, practice, and impact of translation on 20th century Arab cultural thought.

 Kesrouany’s book entitled Prophetic Translation: The Promise of European Literature in the Egyptian Imaginary was published by Edinburgh University Press in January 2019.
 The book explores translations of French and British literature and philosophy into Arabic around the turn of the 20th century and their impact on modern Arabic narrative and thought.
 Other publications deal more specifically with the translation and teaching of Arabic literature, the history of criticism, and the role of the public intellectual in the Arab world today.
 Her current research project – Conversions with No Endings: Aesthetics and Politics in the Arab World – explores visual and literary cultural transformations in Egypt and Lebanon from the 1940s until today.